-When contacted by their units about a "Re-Route" status change the Local Dispatch Center shall:
+When contacted about a Re-Route status change, the Local Dispatch Center should:

-- 5.1 Notify the proper Local EMS Officials of the status change - 5.2 Change the hospital's "Re-Route" status. - 5.3 Advise all their EMS personnel of the hospital's status in the same manner as any other hospital status change. - 5.4 Notify the Emergency Medical Resource Center (EMRC) of the hospital's "Re-Route" status change.
+- 5.1 Notify the proper Local EMS Officials of the status change - 5.2 Change the hospital's Re-Route status. - 5.3 Advise their EMS clinicians of the hospital's status, similar to other hospital status changes. - 5.4 Notify the Emergency Medical Resource Center (EMRC) of the hospital's Re-Route status change. - 5.5 Jurisdictional policies for addressing delayed patient transfer times should be triggered.

-6 EMRC Responsibilities
+EMRC Responsibilities

-When notified of hospital "Re-Route" status changes, EMRC will:
+When notified of hospital Re-Route status changes, EMRC should: